 }

-]

-}

 architecture property

 A run object MAY contain a property named architecture whose value is a string that specifies the hardware architecture at which the analysis targets are targeted.
 This does not need to be the same as the architecture on which the analysis tool is executed.